LazyTechGeek/Home-Assistant-Bed-Sensor/README.md

 ```

 ## AUTOMATION - Bed Sensor - Armed & Nagging
+This automation lets you toggle the Bed Sensor Armed state and Nagging Mode on or off using an optional physical button.
 ```
 # BEFORE USING THIS AUTOMATION
 # Find and replace the following placeholder values in the automation below: